Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # Your Mythology

-As with all custom moves, you should consider how this works with your world's mythology.
-Many of these weirdness moves make certain things true in your world.
+As with all [[custom moves]], you should consider how this works with your world's mythology.
+Many of these weirdness [[moves]] make certain things true in your world.

 For instance, if a hunter chooses **past lives** then it becomes true that some people are reincarnated and can remember their previous lives.
 If someone takes **illuminated**, there must be some Secret Masters out there with some plan for the world (or something pretending to be that).

 Perhaps some of these options aren't appropriate.
-Some of these new moves might be rare.
+Some of these new [[moves]] might be rare.
 Consider that along with your concept as you pick which one is right for your hunter.
 Check that the whole group is on board with your choice.

 How Are You Weird?